jasongullifer/languageEntropy/README.md

 This package and the functions within were developed by Jason Gullifer with conceptual input from Debra Titone.

-If you use this package in your research, please consider citing
+If you use this package in your research, please consider citing us:
-    us:

-    ## Warning: 'DESCRIPTION' file has an 'Encoding' field and re-encoding is not
-    ## possible

     ##
     ## To cite languageEntropy in publications use: